jwillemsen/daikin_onecta/readme.md

-# Daikin Residential for Altherma 3
+# Daikin Residential for Altherma 3 Heat Pump

 Home Assistant Integration for Daikin Altherma 3 Heat Pump.
 This integration can coexist with the daiking_residential integration.